-The Rolex Explorer fills a unique collection in the brand’s portfolio.
+The Rolex Explorer watch collection fills a unique space in the brand’s portfolio.
 Although it is a sports watch, the classic Explorer does not boast the usual bells and whistles seen on other tool watch giants such as the GMT-Master, Submariner, or Daytona.
 Noticeably absent is a rotatable bezel or any additional complications on the dial.
 Instead, the Explorer opts for a classic smooth bezel and time-only dial and also features a somewhat modest case size compared to most other Rolex sports watches.

-The reference 14270 is even more interesting because it is considered by many to be the first modern Rolex Explorer watch.
+The Swiss-made Rolex reference 14270 is even more interesting because it is considered by many to be the first modern Rolex Explorer watch.
 It enjoyed a relatively long production run from approximately 1989 until 2001, during which several variations were released to the market.
 Read on to learn more about the Rolex Explorer 14270 and what makes it so special.

 Rolex Explorer 14270

 Explorer Reference 14270 Key Details:

 - Functions: Time w/ Running Seconds

 - Dial: Black w/ Luminous Hour Markers (Applied, White Gold Surrounds)

 - Bezel: Fixed, Stainless Steel, Smooth Style

 - Crystal: Sapphire (Flat)